Jul 17, 2019

 Spells are instantaneous effects that can alter the battle in a number of ways.
 They can, for instance, provide a permanent enhancement to a Unit’s Attack or Life, destroy or dust Units immediately, summon several Units at once, provide Life to your Hero, damage specific targets, etc. Once cast, Spells usually go to your discard pile.
 You can recognize Spells by the circular shape of their internal card frame.

 Enchants are unique, in that they are only ever found attached to (enchanting) Units or Heroes, and have an effect on the Unit or Hero they are ‘enchanting’ - For example, the Enchant Roots prevents its enchanted character from attacking, and the Enchant Shield will protect its enchanted Unit from damage.

 How do I use Spells attached to Units?

-In the same way you cast Spells yourself!
-You pay the Mana cost, then choose the target to its effect.
+In the same way you cast Spells from your hand!
+You simply click and drag the spell off the Unit, pay the Mana cost, then choose the target to its effect.

 How do I attack with a Unit?

 To attack with a Unit, simply click and drag it with your cursor (or finger, if you are playing the mobile version) and drag it on top of the desired target.
 The two characters will then deal damage to each other, and any destroyed Units will go to the discard pile.

 But I’ve just summoned a Unit, and I cannot attack with it!

 Being summoned is a taxing process for most Units.
 When units are first summoned, they are asleep, which renders them unable to attack in that same turn.
 There are rare exceptions, though!
 Additionally, even though you cannot attack with sleeping units.
 They can still defend you, and you can also cast any Spells the Unit might have (paying for its Mana cost, naturally).